 Whether you should nap during the day depends on how you normally sleep at night.
 If you typically sleep well, then an occasional short nap is OK.
 Naps can make you function better, lower blood pressure, and maybe even help you live longer.
 Avoid napping too late in the day, as it might affect your nighttime sleep.
 But if you have sleep problems, naps may mess up your sleep schedule even more.

 Avoid Hidden Sleep Wreckers

 Caffeine can perk you up so avoid it after lunch if you have trouble sleeping at night.
 It can stay in your system for an average of three to five hours, but some people are affected as long as 12 hours.
 Watch your afternoon food and drink choices.
 Caffeine may hide in soft drinks, tea, and chocolate.
-Also be wary of certain medications, such as decongestants and certain antidepressants, which can aggravate sleep problems.
+Also be wary of certain medications, such as decongestants, which can aggravate sleep problems.

 Natural Ways to Help You Sleep

 Some people try natural methods to wind down their day.
 Used medicinally for thousands of years, chamomile brewed in tea is non-caffeinated and may help relax you for sleep.
 Or try aromatherapy.
 Studies have found that lavender produces slight relaxing and calming effects when inhaled.
 For some people, melatonin seems to improve sleep.
 If you take medications, talk with your doctor before taking any supplement.